 First of all, if you want to connect with your teenager you really need to learn to do it on their terms in some way.
 Trying to force your teenager to engage in an activity that they really have no interest in isn’t a good way to start to get to know them or have them know you.
 Even if they humor you and go along with it, there’s something about that that is only surface level.
 Because of this, you should find something to do that is really in line with your child’s interests, even if that means getting out of your own comfort zone.

 Teach them a New Skill

 Teaching your child an important skill comes with many benefits.
 For example, it is common for teenagers to lack confidence, and nothing really builds up confidence like knowing how to do things, because that is at the heart of what confidence is really about.
 Nothing really connects you to your teenager like building their confidence.
 Because of this, it can be a great idea to take a weekend and show your child how to do something that they’ve never done before.
 Car-related activities are one great example of this.
-You could teach your child to drive if they don’t already know how.
+You can teach your teen to drive if they don't know how yet (take some blood pressure meds first LOL).
 Or you could show them how to change a tire or change their oil, which are important skills to know if they are going to own their own car.